Do you want to really know you are part of something larger? Join…

 In 1994 I decided to explore these experiences.
 Wherever I went on my travels, I deliberately sought out sacred spaces, and explored my embodied felt sense when I visited them.
 In September of that year, visiting sacred sites in Glastonbury, England, I was led by The More to stop using alcohol addictively, an experience that completely changed my life.

 Learning through practice to trust this inner sense of something vastly larger has helped me step out into the unknown, helped me feel supported in making choices and taking steps that would otherwise be too scary to take.
 It has helped me source my choices and actions in a felt sense of what’s right for the larger system, not just myself.
-It has allowed me to know that I am never alone.
+It has allowed me to know that I am never really alone.

 “Your physically felt body is in fact part of a gigantic system of here and other places, now and other times, you and other people–in fact, the whole universe.”